OfficeDev/office-js-docs-pr/docs/outlook/mobile-log-appointments.md

 - The **Log** button name cannot be changed.
 However, there is a way for a different label to be displayed by setting a custom property on the appointment item.
 For more details, refer to the **Implement viewing appointment notes** section for [UI-less](?tabs=noui#implement-viewing-appointment-notes) or [task pane](?tabs=taskpane#implement-viewing-appointment-notes-1) as appropriate.
 - The **EventLogged** custom property must be used if you want to toggle the label of the **Log** button to **View** and back.
 - The add-in icon should be in grayscale using hex code `#919191` or its equivalent in [other color formats](https://convertingcolors.com/hex-color-919191.html).
 - The add-in should extract the meeting details from the appointment form within the one-minute timeout period.
-However, any time spent in a dialog box the add-in opened for authentication, etc. is excluded from the timeout period.
+However, any time spent in a dialog box the add-in opened for authentication is excluded from the timeout period.

 ## See also